 - Gold.
 It’s no longer at giveaway prices, but remains the only financial asset that’s not someone else’s liability.

 - Look for depressed speculations.
 At the moment, my favorites are resource companies, which are down more than 90% as a group.
 And look to go long on commodities in general.
-Soybeans, wheat, corn, sugar, coffee, copper, and silver are probably near the bottom.
+Soybeans, wheat, corn, sugar, coffee, copper, and silver are historically undervalued.

 The Second Law to the Rescue